-NOTE: When referring participants to necessary counseling that cannot be provided by the local youth program or its service providers, the providers must coordinate with the organization to which it refers in order to ensure continuity of service in the WIOA Youth program.
+NOTE: When referring participants to necessary counseling that cannot be provided by the local youth program or its service providers, the providers must coordinate with the referring organization to ensure continuity of service in the WIOA Youth Program.

-- Financial literacy education - Entrepreneurial skills training - Services that provide labor market and employment information about in-demand industry sectors or occupations available in the LWDA, such as career awareness, career counseling, and career exploration services.
-These services are reportable under "Services that provide labor market information," and should not be reported as "Comprehensive guidance and counseling." - Activities that help youth prepare for and transition to post-secondary education and training
+- Financial literacy education

+- Entrepreneurial skills training

+- Services that provide labor market and employment information about in-demand industry sectors or occupations available in the LWDA, such as career awareness, career counseling, and career exploration services.

+NOTE: These services are reportable under "Services that provide labor market information," and should not be reported as "Comprehensive guidance and counseling."

+Activities that help youth prepare for and transition to post-secondary education and training